Characters of the Overwatch franchise: Tank heroes

-Tank characters broadly have a high number of hit points and are often at the front-line of a team.
-In the original Overwatch, tanks varied between having high defensive capability (like Reinhardt) at the cost of lower mobility and a low amount of offensive capability, while some characters like D.Va and Wrecking Ball had little defensive capability, but in turn had a lot of mobility and offensive capabilities.
+Tank characters broadly have a high number of hit points and are often at the front line of a team.
+In the original Overwatch, some tanks had high defensive capability at the cost of lower mobility and offensive capabilities (like Reinhardt), while others exchanged this defensive capability for greater mobility and offensive capabilities (like Wrecking Ball).

-In Overwatch 2, all tank characters were given upgrades to compensate for going from two teams of six players to two teams of five players, having been subtracted one tank per team.
+In Overwatch 2, all tank characters were given upgrades to compensate for going from two teams of six players to two teams of five players, with one tank per team.
 These upgrades gave all tanks more offensive or defensive capabilities.